 Our book Why Caravans Rollover - and how to prevent it is a plain English explanation of not just how and why - but what you can do to increase its margin of stability.
 It include a section that enables you to assess the likely stability of your own rig.
 And how to fix the defects.

-Why Caravans Rollover - and how to prevent it, also has a section that explains the issues in more technical detail.
+Our book Why Caravans Rollover - and how to prevent it, explains all.
+The major part of it is written in totally clear English.
+It also has a section that explains the issues in more technical detail.
 This part is primarily for engineers working in the caravan industry and technically-minded readers seeking detailed explanations.
 It includes many references.

 why not buy a book?